Dyalog/APLCourse/docs/selecting-from-arrays.md

-# Search, Sort and Select

-## Selecting from arrays
+# Selecting from Arrays

 In an array-oriented language, perhaps it's no surprise that there are umpteen ways to select values from arrays.
-There are also many ways to [modify or assign values](../Assignment) within arrays.
+There are also many ways to [modify or assign values](./finding-and-replacing-values.md) within arrays.

-The exact terminology can vary between array languages, but here we will refer to two types of fundamental array pieces:
+The exact terminology can vary between array languages, and even APLers use these words interchangeably sometimes.
+However, on this page we will say that:

 - **Scalars** (0-cells) are the things returned by indexing expressions
 - **Elements** (or **items**) are the arrays inside of scalars.
 For a simple scalar *this is the same thing*!
-[Remember enclosing and diclosing scalars before?](../Array model/#nested-arrays).
+[Remember enclosing and diclosing scalars before?](./multidimensional-and-nested-arrays.md#arrays-are-made-of-scalars).

 These notes summarise the different constructs available.
 There is also a [Dyalog webinar dedicated to selecting from arrays](https://dyalog.tv/Webinar/?v=AgYDvSF2FfU).

-### Square bracket indexing
+## Square bracket indexing
-This is the type of indexing we have used exclusively up to now.
+This is the type of indexing we have been using so far.
 For vectors, it is very intuitive:

 ```APL
       'LE CHAT'[6 4 1 2 3 5 6]
 THE CAT
 ```

-For higher rank arrays, we can return rectangular sub-arrays by separating the indices into each axis by a semicolon:
+For higher rank arrays, we can return rectangular sub-arrays by separating the indices into each axis by semicolons:

 ```APL
       (2 3 4⍴⎕A)[1 2;1 3;1 4]   ⍝ The corner elements of the cuboid
 AD